 Do Failed Drug Tests Show Up on Other Background Checks?

 Failed drug tests that aren’t related to DOT jobs won’t show up on any other background checks obtained in the future.
-Information found on the test is only available to the requesting employer, and is never shared with any other member of the public or potential employers.
+Information found on the test is only available to the requesting employer and is never shared with any other member of the public or potential employers.

-However, the DOT does maintain a history of failed drug tests within their system.
+However, the DOT does maintain a history of failed drug tests within its system.
 An applicant with a previously failed test, who also re-applies to a DOT position, would have their previous failures reported.

 How Long Do Failed Drug Tests Stay on a DOT Record?

 When a drug test fails for the DOT, it stays on the record with the FMCSA Clearinghouse until the employee completes an assessment with a substance abuse professional.
-This process is a part of the return to duty process set out by the DOT, and ensures that all employees can get the assistance they need before being hired or returning to their job duties.
+This process is a part of the return to duty process set out by the DOT and ensures that all employees can get the assistance they need before being hired or returning to their job duties.
 In addition:

 State and federal rules surrounding drug testing for pre-employment reasons are vague in most cases, which can leave a lot of the responsibility on the employer.
 Some industries require drug testing, while others choose to forego it.